How do construction loans work?

 “Let's say you make $100,000 a year; a lot of mortgage companies will run numbers and max out the amount of money you can actually afford — most likely $350,000 to $400,000.
 I think that’s too high,” Steinhouse said in a Zoom interview with ConsumerAffairs.

-In other words, if you make $100,000, your mortgage should be no more than $300,000.
+In other words, if your total household income is $100,000, your mortgage should be no more than $300,000.

 Banks and mortgage lenders look at a range of factors when deciding how much you can qualify for, including your credit profile, existing debts and income.
 Your eligibility for the lowest rates also depends on your financial profile.

+Your credit score plays a significant role in determining the mortgage rate you qualify for.
 The biggest mistake first-time homebuyers make is not knowing how much they can qualify for with their credit score, according to Steinhouse.
 You usually need a FICO score of 580 to 620 (or better).

-Most lenders consider scores in the mid- to upper-600s good for buying a house.
+Most lenders consider scores in the mid-to-upper-600s good for buying a house.
 Generally, the better your score, the better your interest rate.

 Your down payment is the amount of cash you have saved up to pay upfront toward your new house.
 The more money you put down, the less you’ll need to finance and the lower your monthly payment will be.
 You may also qualify for a better interest rate with a higher down payment.

 Aside from your down payment, don’t forget about closing costs and other fees associated with buying a house, like homeowners insurance — which will be required if you’re taking out a mortgage.
+Be sure to budget for other expenses, such as homeowners association dues and the costs of planned maintenance and upkeep (lawn care, pest control, etc.).

 There isn’t one factor that determines how much house you can afford.
 You’re getting a good deal as long as the numbers make sense: “If you’re paying the same or less than you were in rent, it’s fine.
 If it's more, that may be a problem,” Steinhouse said.